mcamara/laravel-localization/README.md

 This file have some interesting configuration settings (as the allowed locales or browser language detection, among others) feel free to play with it, all variables are self-explained.

 ## Changelog
+### 0.13.3
+- Allow no url to be passed in localizeURL

 ### 0.13.2
 - Fixes issue with double slashes in localized urls
 - Strip trailing slashes from all localized urls